SecMindLab/Saliency_LiDAR/README.md

 This is the official implementation of Saliency-LiDAR (Explainability-aware Frustum Attack: Exposing Structural Vulnerabilities in LiDAR-Based 3D Object Detectors).

 We introduce the Saliency-LiDAR (SALL) method, which aggregates Integrated Gradient attributions across scenes to produce universal saliency maps for LiDAR-based 3D object detectors.
 Guided by these maps, we design the Explainability-aware Frustum Attack (EFA), which selectively perturbs only the most influential frustums rather than uniformly attacking entire object regions.
+Our experiments show that EFA reduces detection recall by more than 15 percentage points while requiring 25–50\% fewer perturbed frustums than the SOTA non–saliency-aware baseline.
+These findings reveal that modern 3D detectors concentrate discriminative evidence in a small subset of spatial regions, exposing a structural robustness vulnerability in current LiDAR perception systems.

 Paper link: